Skip to main content

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-You'll be introduced to a number of topics in rural development, environmental management, agriculture, study skills, business management and plant science.
-This lays the foundations for examining the problems of managing the countryside in a sustainable way.
+You'll be introduced to a range of topics including rural development, sustainability, environmental management, agriculture, economics, business management and marketing,

 Modules